Nu'man ibn Bashir

 Nu'man ibn Bashir ibn Sa'd al-Ansari (نُّعْمَانُ بْنُ بَشِيرٍ بْنُ سَعْدٍ الأَنْصَارِيِّ; c.
-622–684) was a companion of the Islamic prophet Muhammad.
-He was also a commander and statesman of the Umayyad Caliphate.
-A supporter of Mu'awiya ibn Abi Sufyan during the First Muslim Civil War, he was appointed by him governor of Kufa in 678–680.
-Afterward, he was made governor of Homs by Caliph Yazid I. After the latter's death, he gave allegiance to the Mecca-based, Caliph Abd Allah ibn al-Zubayr.
-When pro-Umayyad forces routed Ibn al-Zubayr's supporters in Syria, he fled Homs but was slain during his escape.
+623–684) was a companion of the Islamic prophet Muhammad who served as a commander and statesman.
+Born in Medina to the Banu Khazraj tribe of the Ansar, he was a supporter of Mu'awiya I, future founder of the Umayyad Caliphate, during the First Fitna.
+Nu'man fought at the Battle of Siffin in 657 in support of Mu'awiya’s cause against Caliph Ali, and in 659, he led an expedition to Ayn al-Tamr against Ali's forces.
+Under Mu'awiya's caliphate, he served as governor of Homs and later as governor of Kufa from 679 to 680.
+Following the death of caliph Yazid I, Nu'man recognized the Mecca-based caliph Abd Allah ibn al-Zubayr, serving again as the governor of Homs.
+In 684, following the defeat of his pro-Zubayrid allies at the Battle of Marj Rahit, he was pursued and slain while fleeing the city.

-Life
+Early life and family

-Nu'man ibn Bashir belonged to the Ansar, which consisted of the Arab tribes that were native to Medina, and according to some Muslim authorities, he was the first member of the Ansar to be born after the Hijrah, the Islamic prophet Muhammad's migration to Medina.
-His father, Bashir ibn Sa'd, was a distinguished companion of Muhammad, and his mother, Amra bint Rawaha, was a sister of another noted Ansarite companion, Abd Allah ibn Rawaha.
+Nu'man ibn Bashir was born in Medina during the Islamic month of Rabi al-Akhir, which occurred fourteen months after the Hijrah, the migration of the Islamic prophet Muhammad from Mecca to Medina.
+He belonged to the Banu Khazraj, a major tribe of the Ansar.
+According to some Muslim authorities, he was the first child of the Ansar to be born after the Hijrah.
+His father, Bashir ibn Sa'd, was a distinguished companion of Muhammad, and his mother, Amra bint Rawaha, was a sister of another noted Ansari companion, Abd Allah ibn Rawaha.